 Subsequent events are events or transactions that occur after the balance sheet date but before the financial statements are available to be issued.
-The Company has evaluated all such events occurring subsequent to the balance sheet date herein of December 31, 2019 and through the date the financial statements were available to be issued, April 21, 2020.
-Except as discussed below, the Company did not identify any subsequent events that require adjustment to and/or disclosure in the financial statements.
+The Company has evaluated all such events occurring subsequent to the balance sheet date herein of December 31, 2020 and through the date the financial statements were available to be issued, April 21, 2021.
+The Company did not identify any subsequent events that require adjustment to and/or disclosure in the financial statements.